HarryHenryGebel/server-configuration/README.md

 the day starts at midnight

 <sup><a id="fn.3" href="#fnr.3">3</a></sup> The United States National
-Institute of Standards and Technology
+Institute of Standards and Technology, formerly known as the National Bureau of Standards